opensearch-project/documentation-website/_security-analytics/api-tools/threat-intel/threat-intel-source.md

 ---
 ## Refresh threat intel source API

 This API uses the threat intel source ID to donwload the iocs from a threat intel source on-demand.
-Only supported for S3_CUSTOM type source
+Only supported for S3_CUSTOM type source.

 ### Path and HTTP methods